harness/developer-hub/docs/platform/delegates/secure-delegates/delegate-mtls-support.md

 ## Enable mTLS on delegate

-You can enabled mTLS on delegates with the image tag in `yy.mm.xxxxx` format.
+You can enable mTLS on delegates with the image tag in `yy.mm.xxxxx` format.
 Legacy delegates are not supported.
 For more information on delegate types, go to [Delegate image types](/docs/platform/delegates/delegate-concepts/delegate-image-types).

 ### Prerequisites for enabling mTLS on a delegate